A14 autoroute: History

 The motorway starts at La Défense in Hauts-de-Seine and ends at Orgeval in Yvelines.
 The A14 was built to relieve the congested A13 between Paris and Normandy.
 The A14, opened in 1996, is operated by the Société des Autoroutes de Paris Normandie.
 The motorway is 21 km in length and is subject to a toll.

 The A14 serves no localities between La Défense and Orgeval and is only a relief road of the A13.

-A motorway exit near Saint-Germain-en-Laye were planned but were denied by the French president, François Mitterrand, after mayors wanted to prevent excessive car use in the Forest of Saint-Germain-en-Laye.
+A motorway exit near Saint-Germain-en-Laye was planned but were denied by the French president, François Mitterrand, after mayors wanted to prevent excessive car use in the Forest of Saint-Germain-en-Laye.
 Other exits were planned but their construction was blocked by communal councils.

 A motorway exit was projected west of the Montesson toll booths.
 The mayor of Montesson had placed a condition on approval of the project that the exit may be constructed if a dual-carriageway relieving the RD121 is also built.
 Public consultation is in progress.

 Many bridges and tunnels were built to carry the motorway.
 Two long bridges and a tunnel of 2.8 km long were built.
 The tunnel, built for 4.5 billion FRF, was built to preserve the forest of Saint-Germain.

 The toll has a price that varies with the hours of the day.
 Free access to the motorway is given to drivers practising carpooling.

 On June 19, 2024, the A14 became the first to utilize automated number plate recognition to determine the vehicle type and distance travelled to calculate the fee, thereby eliminating the requirement for toll booths.